-The same Legislative Decree states that, in installations subject to authorisation, the release of waste and of any other material containing radioactivity aimed at the disposal or addressed to locations, installations or anyhow to activity not subject to the clauses of the Legislative Decree, must be subject to technical specifications to be included in the authorisation provisions.
-The clearance levels to be specified in the technical specifications shall comply with the basic "below regulatory concern" criterion for practices - also established in the Directive 96/29/Euratom - and, to this aim, shall take into account directives, recommendations and technical positions provided by the European Union.
+The same Legislative Decree states that, for any practice notified or authorized according to the provisions of the same decree, the release of waste and of any other material containing radioactivity aimed at the disposal or addressed to locations, installations or anyhow to activity not subject to the clauses of the Legislative Decree, must be authorized.
+In the case of practices subject to authorization, the authorization to the clearance of materials can be issued with the same procedure that authorizes the practice in which technical specifications are inserted.
+The clearance levels to be specified in the technical specifications shall comply with the basic "below regulatory concern" criterion for practices - also established in the Directive 2013/59/Euratom.
 At present, specific clearance levels are defined for all the installations that envisage to release material as result of their activities.